 Albums Matter & Prints Feel Like Home

 The thing that interests me the most about your wedding isn’t actually your wedding day itself, it’s the story behind the day.
 Weddings are, simply put, a cultural ritual where two people commit to each other for the rest of their lives.
 All while their family and friends look on.
-They’re pretty amazing, and something that I get pretty excited about.
+They’re pretty amazing, and something that my team and I get excited about, even after all these years.
 There is so much love and creativity blended into the most amazing and beautiful ceremonies and receptions.
 The emotions that people experience and share with each other are genuinely stunning and something that is unique only to that day, which is why I so LOVE photographing weddings and have done it for so long.

 Your wedding day isn’t about one image, one picture, it’s about a lifetime of moments that you’ve shared and will share for a lifetime longer.
 Here is where I jump on my soapbox for a moment, the idea that something that precious would live on a link, or on a USB drive something, that you would need to search for in an email… and not something you hold in your hands on a regular basis, is absolutely unacceptable to me.